MarvinTorres/CLOOKIOSchedulerForLinux/README.md

 ##### Steps
 1. [Download Linux 3.6.6](https://launchpad.net/linux/3.6/3.6.6).
 1. Find the root folder but do not enter it.
-1. Move `linux-3.6.6` from this repo to the same directory as the root folder, and overwrite files when prompted.
+1. Move folder `linux-3.6.6` from this repo to the same directory as the root folder, and overwrite files when prompted.
 1. In the root folder, run the makefile.

 ## Permissions